Vicidel/lora_drone/03_drone_implementation/README.md

 Contains the Python code of the Swisscom server app.
 The server is connected to both the drone and the GMaps and is the one to compute the commands for the drone.

 #### TUINO_LORA_BEACONING
 Contains the Arduino code to put the beacon in "lost" mode when the button is pressed.
+The v2 is for Micha's beacon with onboard GPS to have a ground truth.

 #### VIC_PACKAGE
 Contains the ROS node in C++ to run on the drone.